Timo614/timo614.github.io/docs/_posts/2024-05-30-dfrobot-unihiker-humidifier-control-unit.md

 The SHT31 I connected via a Grove to dupont cable connection followed by a similar cable connecting back to the Unihiker port i2c port.
 Seeed and DFRobot use different pinouts for their i2c so pay attention to the signal wires to ensure the SDA and SCL are properly connected.

 For installation you can follow the normal [getting started procedures](https://www.unihiker.com/wiki/get-started).
 For my own setup I used VSCode remote SSH extension they discuss allowing access to the filesystem.
 To install the script in my case I simply created a `unihiker_humidifier.py` script at the root.
 From there you can run programs, find the script, and run it to enable this logic.
 I like in a sense how this makes the Unihiker versatile for running all sorts of applications.

+Note: the python file has the local IP address of your device hardcoded as an ENV variable.
+I suggest setting a static IP for the device on your local network and then updating it as needed.